This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 - Our house sold in 24 hours, for asking price.

-- We fell in love with one of the four homes we saw in the new town, and had a contract within days.
+- We fell in love with one of only four homes we saw in the new town, and had a contract within days.

 - A new Neonatal Intensive Care Unit opened close by, just as I was job hunting.
 I got the job.